phoenixframework/phoenix_live_dashboard/README.md

 Alternatively, run `iex -S mix dev` if you also want a shell.

+Assets are minimized by default.
+If you'd like to skip assets optimization and run webpack in development mode you can do it using the `NODE_ENV` enviroment variable:

+    $ NODE_ENV=development mix dev

+or

+    $ NODE_ENV=development iex -S mix dev

 ## License

 MIT License.
 Copyright (c) 2019 Michael Crumm, Chris McCord, José Valim.